VSARG-dev/Personal-Website/content/authors/admin/_index.md

 I am currently working with [Prof Ankur Bhattacharjee](https://universe.bits-pilani.ac.in/Hyderabad/bhattacharjee/Profile) on using AI & Deep Learning based algorithms for development and optimization of an efficient battery thermal management system. \
 \
-I got my first opportunity to work in the Deep Learning domain as part of my summer internship at [North Eastern Space Application Centre](https://nesac.gov.in).
+I got my first opportunity to work in the Deep Learning domain as part of my summer internship at [North Eastern Space Application Centre](https://nesac.gov.in), which involved 3D Semantic Segmentation task performed on satellite generated images.
 After that, I knew that I wanted to pursue my professional career in this domain. \
 \
 I've worked on many assignments and projects as part of the courses done under the data science minor.
 Some of them include Sign Language Translation and Alzheimer Helper. \
 \
-I've also worked on Robotics projects in the past, first in 10th grade in school, and then in my first year of college.
-Although I dont enjoy the theoretical aspect of electronics, I have always found working with actual hardware a lot of fun.
+I've also worked on Robotics projects in the past, first in 10th grade, and then in my first year of college.
+Although I don't enjoy the theoretical aspect of electronics, I have always found working with actual hardware a lot of fun.
 I hope to get the opportunity to incorporate my knowledge of AI/ML along with Robotics in the future.\
 \
 I have always loved the subject of Mathematics, particularly Probability & Statistics.
 That was what, despite being an Electronics major, initially pushed me to explore the field of data science. \
 \